airspeed-velocity/asv/docs/source/using.rst

    developing benchmarks, called ``asv dev``.
 See :ref:`writing-benchmarks` for more information.

-The results are stored as a tree of files in the directory ``results/$MACHINE``, where ``$MACHINE`` is the unique machine name that was set up in your ``~/.asv-machine.json`` file.
-In order to combine results from multiple machines, the normal workflow is to commit these results to a source code repository alongside the results from other machines.
+The results are stored as JSON files in the directory ``results/$MACHINE``, where ``$MACHINE`` is the unique machine name that was set up in your ``~/.asv-machine.json`` file.
+In order to combine results from multiple machines, you can for example store the results in separate repositories, for example git submodules, alongside the results from other machines.
 These results are then collated and "published" altogether into a single interactive website for viewing (see :ref:`viewing-results`).

 You can also continue to generate benchmark results for other commits, or for new benchmarks and continue to throw them in the ``results``